Visiting Georgetown and Batu Ferringhi in Malaysia

 Like most major cities Georgetown is easily accessible by all modes of transport.
 You can travel to Georgetown Penang in one of the following ways:

 Catch a bus from BTS Kuala Lumpur

-I have always preferred to rent a car and drive from KL to Penang as the trip can be broken down in a couple of stages.
+I have always preferred to rent a car and drive from KL to Penang as the trip can be broken down into a couple of stages.
 A direct drive is approximately four to 5 hours.
 You can stop at Ipoh or Butterworth if you have more time to yourself.
-The benefit of having a car is that you can explore most places within Georgetown at ease.
-There is a considerable driving time between downtown Georgetown City and Batu Ferringhi and other remote places on the Island.
+The benefit of having a car is that you can explore most places within Georgetown with ease.
+There is the considerable driving time between downtown Georgetown City and Batu Ferringhi and other remote places on the Island.
 Click to book a car at KLIA or KLIA

 Cheong Fatt Tze Manion - Blue Mansion

 The walls in the downtown historical quarters of the town are beautifully painted with historical murals giving an interesting insight into the rich cultural history of the region.
 Do not forget to visit Cheong Fat Tze Mansion and Pinang Peranakan Mansion (Blue Mansion).